sruap1214/EC_Finance/README.md

 # Elective Course - Introduction to Python and Machine Learning

-Repository for the course Financial Modelling with Python
+This course is a brief introduction to the use of Python applied to data science.